 About The School

-The Ross culture is incredibly spirited, team-oriented, and close-knit – which extends from the classroom and extracurriculars (applicants need to know the culture of maize and blue, from The Bus may it rest in peace to The Big House) to core action learning programs like MAP, IMAP, and EMAP.
-It’s location in Ann Arbor, Michigan envelops students in the vibrant college town vibe while being less than an hour from downtown Detroit.
+The Ross culture is incredibly spirited, team-oriented and close-knit – which extends from the classroom and extracurriculars to core action learning programs like MAP, IMAP, and EMAP.
+Michigan’s maize and blue culture envelopes students and permeates Ann Arbor, a vibrant college town less than an hour from downtown Detroit.

 Strengths And Specializations